-Col. Ken "Willie B" Eaves is the 131st Bomb Wing Commander, Missouri Air National Guard, Whiteman Air Force Base, Mo.
+Col. Ken "Willie B" Eaves is the 131st Bomb Wing Commander, Missouri Air National Guard, Whiteman Air Force Base, Missouri.
 He is in command of the National Guard's only B-2 unit that provides nearly 1,100 combat-ready Airmen for both state and federal missions.
 The 131st Bomb Wing, a classic associate to the 509th Bomb Wing, is responsible for development and employment of the B-2's combat capability as part of the Air Force's Global Strike Task Force.
-The 131st Bomb Wing also supports four geographically separated units: the 157th Air Operations Group, 239th Combat Communications Squadron, 231st Civil Engineer Flight at Jefferson Barracks, and Cannon Range near Fort Leonard Wood, Mo.
+The 131st Bomb Wing also supports three geographically separated units: the 157th Air Operations Group, 239th Combat Communications Squadron, 231st Civil Engineer Flight at Jefferson Barracks, Missouri.

 2000 Squadron Officer School, Maxwell Air Force Base, Ala., by correspondence

 2004 Air Command and Staff College, Maxwell AFB, Ala., by correspondence

 2008 Air War College, Maxwell AFB, Ala., by correspondence

 1. July 1990–August 1990, Academy of Military Science, McGee-Tyson Air National Guard Base, Tenn.

 2. August 1990–September 1991, Undergraduate Pilot Training, Columbus AFB, Miss.

 3. September 1991–November 1991, Lead-in Fighter Training, Holloman AFB, N.M.